chloealbright/DevHiveMind/Testing/Unit Testing.md

 - The `it` block describes the specific behavior you're testing.
 - The `expect` statement checks if the array has been sorted correctly after calling the `inplaceSort` function.

-Make sure you have Jest installed (`npm install --save-dev jest`) and configured in your project, and you can run the tests using the `jest` command.

 Remember to adjust the test cases based on the specifics of your sorting function and the expected behavior for the types of data you're working with.

+## Use Cases

 For a CRUD app, unit tests may not be essential, as the simplicity of operations often doesn't warrant extensive testing.
 However, when your code undergoes frequent changes, having too many unit tests can become counterproductive.
 Striking a balance is crucial – avoid unnecessary tests.

 Yet, in intricate scenarios like a video frame checker, where numerous frames are involved, unit tests become invaluable.
-They aid in meticulous checks, ensuring the robustness of your code and facilitating smooth progress in development, as exemplified in the video you mentioned.
+They aid in meticulous checks, ensuring the robustness of your code and facilitating smooth progress in development, as mentioned in this [video](https://www.youtube.com/watch?v=IInciWyU74U) that talks a little about [[Code Coverage]].

 When dealing with complex features that involve a multitude of test cases, unit testing becomes even more crucial.
 Here's how unit testing can be particularly beneficial when working on intricate features with numerous challenging test cases: